How to Vape CBD OIL

 Step 1: Get Your Equipment & E-Liquid Or Concentrate

-If you haven’t already purchased your vaporizer, obviously you should do that first.
+If you haven’t already purchased your vaporizer or cbd vape cartridge, obviously you should do that first.
 You can buy one online or from a local smoke shop.

 Make sure you get the proper oil type for the kind of vape you’re using.
 CBD oil concentrate for vape pens, and CBD e-liquid for tank-style vapes.